sodadata/docs/soda-cl/distribution.md

 * `your_dataset_name` - the name of your dataset
 * `column_name` - the column against which to compare the DRO
 * `> 0.05` - the threshold for the distribution check that you specify as acceptable
 *  `your_method_of_choice` - the type of test you want to use in the distribution check.
 You can choose one of the following options: `ks`, `chi_square`, `psi`, `swd`, `semd`, corresponding to the Kolmogorov-Smirnov test, Chi-square test, Population Stability Index, Standardized Wasserstein Distance (SWD), and the Standardized Earth Mover's Distance (SEMD).
 Please note that the SWD and the SEMD are the same metric.
+If no method is specified the distribution check defaults to `ks` or `chi_square`, for continuous and categorical data respectively.
 4. Run a soda scan of your data source to execute the distribution check(s) you defined.
 Refer to <a href ="https://docs.soda.io/soda-core/first-scan.html#run-a-scan" target="_blank">Soda Core documentation</a> for more details.
 ```bash
 soda scan -d your_datasource_name checks.yml -c /path/to/your_configuration_file.yaml your_check_file.yaml